 Conclusion

-You have successfully built an indexer for one of the most complex DeFi protocols.
+You have successfully designed an indexer for one of DeFi’s most complex protocols.
 This guide demonstrates the power of Sim IDX’s architecture.
-By enabling your listener to act as an on-chain contract, you can solve sophisticated indexing problems with surprisingly simple and robust code.
+By enabling your listener to act as an onchain contract, you can solve sophisticated indexing problems with surprisingly simple and robust code.
+This “Quoter” pattern can be adapted to any protocol where data is resolved through onchain logic rather than emitted in simple events.